axibase/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 ## Overview

 This guide shows how to configure automatic email notifications upon resource launch from an Amazon Web Services account.
-This feature enables real-time notifications that alert you to resource status change and prevent unauthorized use of your AWS account which, if left unchecked, can result in expensive fees from Amazon and potentionally harmful operations.
+This feature enables real-time notifications that alert you to resource status change and prevent unauthorized use of your AWS account which, if left unchecked, can result in expensive fees from AWS and potentionally harmful operations.

 ![](images/new-flow.png)

-You may follow these instructions to set up native AWS email notifications or follow the advanced procedure to integrate ATSD and AWS for enhanced notifications delivered via email, or through your preferred messenger service such as Telegram or Slack.
+You may follow these instructions to set up default AWS email notifications or follow the advanced procedure to integrate Axibase Time Series Database and AWS CloudWatch Events for enhanced notifications delivered via email, or through your preferred messenger service such as Slack or Telegram.

 ### Configure a New CloudWatch Event